GabyEstrada/GabyEstrada.github.io/_posts/2023-08-04-first_post.md

   - If no one could see what I was doing, I would still do it
   - If everyone could see that I was doing this, I would still do it

- ### To understand more deeply what I am talking about feel free to grab Guy's book at your nearest bookstore or online.
+ ### To understand fully what I'm talking about feel free to grab Guy's book at your nearest bookstore or online.

  ###
  Happy Reading,